Group svg

 On the other hand, the Tonal system, developed in the 1990s, categorizes individuals into warm-toned, cool-toned, or neutral-toned based on skin undertones.

 The post highlights the advantages of each system and emphasizes the synergy between them.
-I share personal experiences of incorporating both systems into my repertoire and argue that mastering both enhances proficiency for personal stylists.
+I share testimonials of real working consultants using these systems and let them tell in their own words why they love a particular system.

 The seasonal colour analysis system was developed first, in the early 1980s, by a German colour and style consultant named Johannes Itten.
 Itten identified four seasons – winter, spring, summer, and autumn – based on the colours that are typically present in nature during those seasons.
 The system categorizes individuals into one of these four seasons based on the individual’s skin tone, hair colour, and eye colour, and assigns colours to each season that are believed to complement the individual’s natural colouring.